davidyakobovitch/data_science_resources/01_git_resources.md

 [text_editor_name] .gitignore
 nano .gitgnore
 *.a # Do ignore all files with this extension
+.[oa] # Ignore files ending in .o or .a
+*~ # Ignore all files ending in tilda ~
-!lib.a # Do not ignore this file doc/*.txt # Ignore only files in doc directory ending in extension doc/**/*.pdf # Ignore all files in doc directory and sub-directories ending in extension
+/TODO # only ignore the TODO file in the current directory, not subdir/TODO !lib.a # Do not ignore this file doc/*.txt # Ignore only files in doc directory ending in extension doc/**/*.pdf # Ignore all files in doc directory and sub-directories ending in extension